NCATS-Tangerine/smartBag/README.md

 ### Configure

 Next, we download data files for the data set we're working with.
-In this case, they're for CTD, the Clinical Toxicogenomic Database.
+In this case, they're for CTD.
 The metadata frame of the bag is in the example/ctd directory and is structured like this:
 ```
 └── metadata
     ├── annotations